 3. Reputation: Positive Reviews from Legal Assistant Students

 Want to know more about the overall student experience at the legal assistant colleges you're considering in Winnipeg?
 Look to each school's website for testimonials and reviews from current and past students.
-You might see a Google Reviews button on the program page, which you can click to find many student reviews all in one place.

-Or, take some time to scroll through each college's social media accounts for student feedback and a glimpse of life on campus.
+Or take some time to scroll through each college's social media accounts for student feedback and a glimpse of life on campus.
 When assessing reputation, be sure to notice (or ask about) how long the college has been in operation.
 While the number itself may not make or break your decision, it will speak to the college's longevity and track record of success within the Winnipeg community.

-Long-standing and reputable institutions tend to attract the most qualified instructors, and provide the most up-to-date classroom facilities and campus resources.
+Long-standing and reputable institutions tend to attract the most qualified instructors and provide the most up-to-date classroom facilities and campus resources.

 4. Flexibility: Options for Online Legal Assistant Courses